ServiceNowDevProgram/Plants/README.md

 - Create an experience to be able to manage your plants
 - Bring in plant data from other sources
 - Create a way to track plant progress over time
+- Add potting information (size, type, when it was repotted, soil type, etc)
+- Plant location (indoor, distance to window, outdoor, in the ground? in a pot?)
+- Look at the local weather, did it rain today?
+If so, log the outdoor plants as watered